clementchadebec/benchmark_VAE/README.md

 See the detailed tutorial

 ## Monitoring your experiments with **mlflow** 🧪
-Pythae also integrates the experiement tracking tool [mlflow](https://mlflow.org/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
+Pythae also integrates the experiment tracking tool [mlflow](https://mlflow.org/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
 To be able use this feature you will need:
 - the package `mlfow` installed in your virtual env.
 If not you can install it with
 ```
 $ pip install mlflow